Share this article:

 When you’re living in an apartment, you’re likely to spend most of your time… well, in the apartment.
 That makes in-unit amenities extremely important, as they can help make your life easier and save time and money.
-But not all in-unit amenities have an equal importance and usability.
-Here are the ones that really matter:
+But not all in-unit amenities were created equal.
+Here are the ones that really stand out:

 1. In-Unit Appliances

 There are some appliances that are essential — an oven and stove, for example.
 Without these, you won’t be able to do much cooking in your apartment.
 You might consider yourself the order-out-every-night type, but eventually, you’ll find yourself wanting to enjoy a home-cooked meal (while saving yourself money along the way.)
 Dishwashers are extremely convenient, but it’s possible to get by without them if you like to wash your dishes as soon as you’re done with them.

 In-unit laundry machines or hookups also have renters split.
 Some wouldn’t consider renting an apartment without them, while others consider them absolutely essential.
 When deciding for yourself, do your research into the surrounding area.
 Is there a laundromat right on the corner, or even inside your building?
 If so, you might be fine without in-unit laundry facilities.

 2. Furnished Units